Kristina01111000/Drws_site/README.md

 Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post

-Figure out a way to make the metadata tags on patreon link to the site New page: Have a section of dr w’s patreon collections, use a drop down or url with blurb about the collection and a link to the patreon site put on header where holistic growth is currently
-Have a start here patreon collection that includes the documentary, the gh site, and the scorecard write an email for new users of the patreon to get that talks about the community look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month
+write an email for new users of the patreon to get that talks about the community look at the emails to see what needs to change, link to patreon, and growing holistically Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month